 We are currently updating Bulletin 74.
 To participate, see the "Current Effort to Update Bulletin 74" tab below.

-We are currently in the process of updating Bulletin 74, California Well Standards, last updated in 1991.
-Upon completion of the updated Bulletin 74, DWR will submit it to the State Water Resources Control Board for adoption into a Statewide Model Well Ordinance.
+DWR is in the process of updating Bulletin 74: California Well Standards, last updated in 1991.
+Upon completion of the update, Bulletin 74 will be submitted to the State Water Resources Control Board for adoption into a Statewide Model Well Ordinance.